zackse/linux/Documentation/driver-api/driver-model/overview.rst

 Note first that the struct device dev within the struct pci_dev is statically allocated.
 This means only one allocation on device discovery.

-Note also that that struct device dev is not necessarily defined at the front of the pci_dev structure.
+Note also that the struct device dev is not necessarily defined at the front of the pci_dev structure.
 This is to make people think about what they're doing when switching between the bus driver and the global driver, and to discourage meaningless and incorrect casts between the two.